raspberrypilearning/dojo-mentoring/en/step_1.md

 <span style="color: #0faeb0">**Volunteers**</span> are the backbone of CoderDojo.
 Without them, CoderDojo would not exist!
 </p>

-This training will primarily focus on supporting volunteers who mentor young learners through providing guidance or technical support.
+This course will primarily focus on training volunteers who mentor young learners through providing guidance or technical support.

 Once completed you should:
 + Understand the different roles volunteers have in a Dojo